 SUMMARY OF KEY RESIDENTIAL ENERGY CODE REQUIREMENTS

-The 2009 IECC was adopted in Kansas City, Kansas.
-This document summarizes changes to the building envelope-related requirements in the updated code for Kansas City.
+The 2009 IECC was adopted with Arkansas specific amendments and went into effect on January 1, 2015.
+This document summarizes changes to the building enveloperelated requirements in the updated code for Arkansas.

-CODE CHANGE HIGHLIGHTS
+- CODE CHANGE HIGHLIGHTS 🛥 ..